 There are different ways in which pain can mess up sleep patterns but the outcome is often the same.
 This can include too little sleep, too much sleep, broken sleep, waking too early, not getting back to sleep, nightmares, etc. Poor, disturbed sleep (too little or too much) leads to more exhaustion and more agitation, making it harder still to get to sleep the next time or function enough with the pain, putting a strain on our mental and physical health.
 Cognition, concentration and focus can suffer, and relationships can come under increased tension. and so the cycle continues continues as we start to fall behind on to-do lists, feel resentment at having no time for pacing or enjoyment, and wear ourselves even more ragged.

 There’s no quick fix and for many people living with pain it’ll be a case of trying to go with the flow and get by as best you can.
 Pacing yourself during the day is important, as is looking after yourself and prioritising self-care.
-Getting a little better at managing the pain, having a nighttime routine and finding ways to get more comfortable when you’re in bed may help make sleep more appealing and successful.
+Getting a little better at managing the pain, having a nighttime routine, considering supplements like using relaxing CBD oil, and finding ways to get more comfortable when you’re in bed may help make sleep more appealing and successful.

 5. Chronic Pain Can Lead To Or Worsen Anxiety & Depression